mcdittmar/dm-usecases-impl/identity/README.md

 * Load the annotated data
 * Find the relevant Instances
 * Determine and display the total number of Sources in the file
-* Determine and display the number of unique Sources in the file.
+* Scan Sources for records matching provided identifiers, report matches.

 Python Notebooks execute case
 * Results are written to 'temp' directory